-New York City has inspired some of the most famous romantic comedies of all time, from When Harry Met Sally to Serendipity, so why is it that all too often, we fall back on the less-than-novel dinner and drinks date?
-Sure, we New Yorkers have some of the best culinary experiences at our fingertips, but that doesn't mean we shouldn't shake up our date night plans every now and again.
-There are plenty of unique date ideas in New York City that are totally romantic, and won't cost half your rent.
+New York City has inspired some of the most famous romantic comedies of all time, from When Harry Met Sally to Serendipity.
+So why is it that all too often, we fall back on the less-than-novel dinner and drinks date?
+Sure, we New Yorkers have some of the best culinary experiences at our fingertips, but that doesn't mean we shouldn't shake up our date-night plans every now and then.
+There are plenty of unique date ideas in New York City that are totally romantic and won't cost half your rent.
 In addition to being easy on the wallet, they just might make you fall in love with the city all over again, too.

 From comedy shows and karaoke to scenic strolls and gallery hopping, these are the best date ideas in New York City.

 More than 8.6 million people live in New York City, but it doesn't feel that way at this four-season—and free-to-enter—oasis in the middle of Manhattan.
 Measuring in at 840 acres, there's plenty of room to go around here, whether your idea of the perfect date is a picnic lunch on the Great Lawn, a paddle across Central Park Lake in a rowboat, or a visit to the Central Park Zoo.

 Explore the Met or MoMA